cct-datascience/.github/.github/CONTRIBUTING.md

 If you need any help, please create a [new issue](https://github.com/terraref/computing-pipeline/issues/new).

+Our [OSF site](https://osf.io/tzmhp/wiki/home/) has additional information on [issues and pull requests](https://osf.io/tzmhp/wiki/Issues%20and%20Pull%20Requests/) as well as other information.

 ## Related Projects

 This pipeline combines a number of related projects.